n7mobile/concourse-bitbucket-pr/README.md

 * `action`: *Required.* Identifier of the action to perform on PR.
 Currently, only `set:commit.build.status` is supported.

+* `key`: *Optional.* Key of the commit build status.
+Passing multiple build statuses identified by a single key will overwrite each other.
+In case of the multiple builds from single commit (i.e. flutter -> iOS + Android), identifier of the current build `iOS-$BUILD_NAME` and `Android-$BUILD_NAME` should be passed.

 * `status`: *Required.* Commit build status to set.
 Possible values: `STOPPED`, `INPROGRESS`, `FAILED`, `SUCCESSFUL`

 * `url`: *Required.* URL to build status and results, ie. *https://ci.example.com/builds/$BUILD_ID*